2023 Most Popular Journalism Master's Degree Schools in Arkansas

 Check out the journalism master's degree programs at these schools if you want to attend one of the most popular in Arkansas.

-Our 2023 rankings named University of Arkansas the most popular school in Arkansas for journalism students working on their master’s degree.
-UARK is a very large public school located in the city of Fayetteville.
+Our analysis found University of Arkansas to be the most popular school for journalism students who want to pursue a master’s degree in Arkansas.
+UARK is a very large public school located in the small city of Fayetteville.

 Women make up 50% of the journalism majors at the school.

-Out of the 3 schools in Arkansas that were part of this year’s ranking, University of Arkansas at Little Rock landed the # 2 spot on the list.
-Located in the city of Little Rock, UA Little Rock is a public college with a moderately-sized student population.
+You’ll be in good company if you decide to attend University of Arkansas at Little Rock.
+It ranked #2 on our 2023 Most Popular Journalism Master’s Degree Schools in Arkansas list.
+Located in the medium-sized city of Little Rock, UA Little Rock is a public school with a medium-sized student population.

 Read full report on Journalism at University of Arkansas at Little Rock